spacechimplives/zaplog-wordpress-plugin/README.md

 ###Milestones

-- The first milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Minimum%20viable%20product">Minimum Viable Product</a>.
+- The first milestone will be the MVP or <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Minimum%20viable%20product">minimum viable product</a>.
 - The second milestone will be the revolutionary <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Event%20timelines">event timeline</a> or newsstream.
 - The third milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/RSS%20aggregator">collaborative content aggregator</a>.

-##Development
+##Development and contributions

 Everyone is invited to contribute.
 The crowdfunded amount will be divided among all contributors proportional to their contributions using HTTPS://MOBBR.COM (as soon as the milestones and issues are closed).

-<b>By contributing you accept that rewards are divided by an algorithm that might or might not be completelt 'fair'.</b>
+<b>By contributing you accept that rewards are divided by an algorithm that might or might not be completely 'fair'.</b>

 Please announce your activities and progress in the comments of the issues.

 ###Re-use

-Where possible use and integrate existing open-source code, if this is done using GITHUB repos, the original contributors will share in the rewards.
+Where possible use and integrate existing open-source code (check license!), if this is done using GITHUB repos, the original contributors will share in the rewards.

 ###Recommended Tools